6. Riding the Wave in Silicon Valley

 The lane on a big winter swell is not for the faint of heart.
 Both the leash and wetsuit were spawned there for good reason.
 The rock cliffs are gnarly, and the water is numbing.
 It is a world-class reef/point break that is thick and powerful and can rip for several hundred yards into Cowell’s beach (on a low tide).
 It rivals any break I have surfed in California.

-Paddling out can challenge even the best surfers, as the currents are strong, the waves often too humongous to duck under, and there are four different breaks to navigate (indicators, middle-peak, the slot, the point).
-I like to sit at middle-peak on big days when it can top triple overhead further outside at the point; however, waiting for a wave can get spooky.
+Paddling out can challenge even the best surfers, as the currents are strong, the waves often too humongous to duck under, and there are four different breaks to navigate (indicators, middle-peak, the slot, and the point).
+I like to sit at middle-peak on big days when it can top triple overhead further outside at the point.
+However, waiting for a wave can get spooky.
 Middle-peak can jack up to double overhead out of nowhere and get you diving for abalone faster than a boat anchor if you can’t get over it.
 The longer your board, the more difficult that can be.
 Middle-peak waves often move sideways as fast (or faster) than they are moving in, so positioning for the take-off can be quite tricky and involve a bit of luck.

 I caught the biggest wave of my life on a winter storm-swell day at middle-peak.
 The sensation was completely alien.
 The wave unexpectedly appeared and came at me like a freight train out of a dark tunnel, whistle howling.
 As I paddled for it the ocean picked me up like a tsunami and began moving with me.
 It was as if all of Monterey Bay was caught up in this wave.
 I was instantly moving with the wave and rapidly dropping in, whether I wanted to or not!
 The wave had caught me.